-On November 5, 2010, we granted stock options to each of our employees, including each of our Named Executive Officers.
-These options were priced at the closing price of our common stock on November 5, 2010 (the date of grant).
+On December 16, 2011, we granted stock options to each of our employees, including our Named Executive Officers.
+These options were priced at the closing price of our common stock on December 16, 2011 (the grant date).
 One-third of such options vested immediately, and the remaining options vest in equal parts over a two-year period.

 Perquisites.
-We offer certain employee benefits, including health benefits and a 401(k) plan to each of our employees, including our Named Executive Officers.
-Commencing in 2008, the 401(k) plan offered a match of employee contributions up to 4% of an employee's gross salary.
+We offer health benefits to each of our Named Executive Officers.
+Such benefits are identical to those received by all of our employees.
 None of our Named Executive Officers receives any further perquisite benefit.